top of page

 Why Inner Thigh Fat Can Be Stubborn

-Inner thigh fat is usually subcutaneous fat, which your body is genetically programmed to hold onto.
-Women tend to store more of it due to:
+Inner thigh fat is typically subcutaneous fat.
+Your body is genetically programmed to hold onto it.
+Women usually store more inner thigh fat due to several factors:

 • Genetics